 Other Natural Remedies for Back Pain

-Staying in bed when your back hursts can be counterproductive and actually lengthen recovery time.
+Staying in bed when your back hurts can be counterproductive and actually lengthen recovery time.
 It is best to avoid movements like bending and lifting while continuing to move and perform light stretches.

-I have personally had tremendous results with yoga for back pain.
+I have personally had tremendous results with yoga to ease occasional discomfort.

-Research backs my experience.
-In one 2011 study from the Archives of Internal Medicine, people who took a weekly 75-minute yoga class for 12 weeks found they had lower back pain symptoms and needed less medication than those who didn’t.
+Research supports my experience.
+In one 2011 study from the Archives of Internal Medicine, people who took a weekly 75-minute yoga class for 12 weeks found they had fewer issues and needed less medication than those who didn’t.

-What is the Best Food for Back Pain?
+What is the Best Food to Ease Back Discomfort?

 Ice, Then Heat

-When you first injure your back, ice is helpful at reducing swelling and reducing pain.
-(This is my favorite ice pack for back pain.
+When you first injure your back, ice is helpful at reducing swelling and reducing soreness.
+(This is my favorite ice pack.
 Or this one does both ice and heat. ) Try icing for 20 minutes, two or three times a day for the first two days.
 After this, try alternating 5 minutes of heat with 3 minutes of cold.

 If misalignment of your spine is causing back pain, a chiropractor can be a tremendous help.